-Upper school faculty and staff immediately north of building, softball field lot, or behind the gates south of building (library/football field area), near LS front entrance, auditorium parking lot east of campus, behind the gates (Gates will be closed when school begins.
+Upper school faculty and staff immediately north of building, softball field lot, or behind the gates Lower school faculty and staff south of building (library/football field area), near LS front entrance, auditorium parking lot Visitors designated spaces, north of the building All students east of campus, behind the gates (Gates will be closed when school begins.
 Late students will have to park outside the gates.
 Students should not follow faculty or staff into the lot behind the gates before or after school.)